poe-platform/server-bot-quick-start/SERVERBOT.md

 *What happens: Opens your browser to connect your terminal to Modal with your GitHub account*

-### Deploy Your Bot
+### Test Your Bot
 From the `server-bot-quick-start` directory, run:
 ```bash
 modal serve my_bot.py
 ```

-*What this does: Runs your bot temporarily for testing.
+*What this does: Runs your bot temporarily for testing (your terminal must stay open).
 Look for a URL like:*
 ```
 https://yourname--my-bot-fastapi-app-dev.modal.run
 ```